apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/mongo-document-store.md

 Please note, even though the default is to store blobs in MongoDB, this is not a recommended setup.
 See also [recommendations](#recommendations).

+## <a name="read-preference"></a> Read preference

+Without any read preference specified in the MongoDB URI, most read operations will be directed to the MongoDB primary to ensure consistent reads.
+Functionality like Revision Garbage Collection does not have such a strict requirement and will therefore scan (read) for garbage with a read preference of `secondaryPreferred`.
+This takes pressure off the primary.

+When the `MongoDocumentStore` is configured with an explicit read preference via the MongoDB URI, the read preference is considered a hit.
+The implementation may still read from the primary when it cannot guarantee a consistent read from a secondary.
+This may be the case when a secondary lags behind and a read happens for a document that was recently modified.

+A common use case is setting a read preference for a nearby secondary.
+This can be achieved with `readPreferenceTags` in the MongoDB URI.

+The below example will prefer a secondary with tag _dc:ny,rack:1_.
+If no such secondary is available, the read operation will target to a secondary with tag _dc:ny_ and if no such secondary is available either, any available secondary is chosen.
+As a final fallback the read will be served from the primary.

+    mongodb://example1.com,example2.com,example3.com/?readPreference=secondaryPreferred&readPreferenceTags=dc:ny,rack:1&readPreferenceTags=dc:ny&readPreferenceTags=

+Refer to [Read Preference Options][3] and [Write Concern Options][4] for more details.

 ## <a name="configuration"></a> Configuration

 Independent of whether the DocumentNodeStore is initialized via the OSGi service